Jayantabhai Ki Luv Story

-Jayantabhai Ki Luv Story is a 2013 Indian Hindi romantic comedy film directed by Vinnil Markan, and produced by Kumar S. Taurani under the banner of Tips Industries.
+Jayantabhai Ki Luv Story is a 2013 Indian Hindi romantic comedy film directed by Vinnil Markan and produced by Kumar S. Taurani under the banner of Tips Industries.
 The film stars Vivek Oberoi opposite Neha Sharma in lead roles.
-The theatrical trailer unveiled on 11 January 2013, whilst the film released on 15 February 2013.
-The film is a remake of 2010 South Korean film My Gangster Lover.
+The theatrical trailer was unveiled on 11 January 2013, whilst the film was released on 15 February 2013.
+The film is a remake of the 2010 South Korean film My Gangster Lover.
 The film was released to mixed-to-positive reviews.